Bryan Reynolds Player Props: Pirates vs. White Sox

 White Sox Pitching Rankings

-- The 10.6 strikeouts per nine innings compiled by the White Sox pitching staff ranks second in MLB.
+- The 10.4 strikeouts per nine innings put together by the White Sox pitching staff ranks fourth in the league.

-- The White Sox have a 6.93 team ERA that ranks 29th across all MLB pitching staffs.
+- The White Sox have a 7.70 team ERA that ranks last among all league pitching staffs.

-- The White Sox allow the most home runs in baseball (15 total, 2.1 per game).
+- White Sox pitchers combine to allow 17 total home runs at a clip of 2.1 per game (most in the league).

-- Giolito (0-0) gets the starting nod for the White Sox, his second of the season.
+- The White Sox will look to Clevinger (1-0) in his second start of the season.

-- His last time out was on Saturday against the Houston Astros, when the righty tossed five innings, surrendering two earned runs while giving up five hits.
+- The righty last pitched on Sunday against the Houston Astros, when he went five scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.